-To expedite the purchase of livestock at auctions, refer to Statement for Purchase of Live Animals for Research (https://hub.ncat.edu/administration/business-and-finance/procurement-services/policies/res-animals.php) of the Business and Finance Purchasing Policies and Procedures.
+To expedite the purchase of supplies, equipment, and services refer to the Business and Finance Purchasing Policies and Procedures.

+https://hub.ncat.edu/administration/business-and-finance/procurementservices/policies/index.php

 D. Equipment Purchases

 Prior to submitting a proposal, the principal investigator should identify equipment needed for successfully conducting the proposed study, and confer with the department chair/project coordinator and the associate dean for research.
 Every proposal that includes equipment acquisition must include a completed CAES Equipment Request Form (Appendix O).
 Accordingly, the budget accompanying the proposal should contain a list and the cost of such equipment.
 All equipment authorized for purchase in a given fiscal year must be requested between October 1 and June 30 of the current federal fiscal year.
 Funds allocated for equipment not purchased during this period may be diverted to other projects or program uses.